SixArm/sqlite-import-csv/README.md

   * data-table-name: the SQLite table name to be created, such as "songs".
     The default is the data file name basename without any extensions.
-    For example a data file name "~/a/b/c/songs.x.y.z" causes the data table name default name to be "songs".
+    For example a data file name "~/a/b/c/songs.x.y.z" causes the data table name default "songs".

-Example to import from file "songs.csv" to data table with default basename "songs":
+Example to import from file "songs.csv" to table "songs":

 ```sh
 sqlite-import-csv songs.csv
 ```

-Example to import from file "songs.csv" to data table with name "items":
+Example to import from file "songs.csv" to table "items":

 ```sh
 sqlite-import-csv songs.csv items